Skip to main content

 During their fellowship, Fellows will gain experience in generating science-based, action-oriented results to solve real-world problems, as well as in grant-writing, and will be well-prepared for wildlife conservation, One Health, and Planetary Health leadership roles.
 Fellows will also help us expand our impact in different geographic regions and programmatic areas.

 We seek applicants interested in engaging at the nexus of rigorous applied research and real impact in the realms of wildlife health and related One Health endeavors.
-We anticipate awarding up to 6 Fellowships from this call.
+We anticipate awarding up to 6 Fellowships from the 2024 call.

 Wildlife Pathology Fellow